 - Hungry Jacks: the app “shake and win” allows you to win free drinks or burgers from time to time, without having to buy anything else.
 It’s a free app all you need to spend is two minutes of your time (the limit is one “shake” per day) and if you do end up eating there, make sure to keep your receipt in order to participate in the pool on their website (using your ticket number), and you will get a free burger next time… It obviously works everywhere in Melbourne.

-Melbourne Travel tips #4 – Going Out
+Melbourne Travel tips #3 – Options for Going Out

 Bars, rooftops, clubs… Melbourne has more than enough options when it comes to nightlife.
-I especially recommend Spice Market, which is a cheap option for girls on Thursday nights.
+We recommend Spice Market, which is a cheap option for girls on Thursday nights.
 The club lets you dive into a subdued atmosphere with luxurious decor and charts music.
 Every Thursday night, the entry fee is $10 and girls additionally receive 5 tickets for free drinks if they arrive before 10pm!!
 Very profitable.

 To all lovers of 80s music, you will find happiness at Perseverance, a club located in a district called Fitzroy.
 Guaranteed good vibes!